rodjen4jula/vatovec-scroll/readme.txt

 = How do I use this plugin? =

-After activating the plugin you can click on Settings option or navigate to Vatovec Scroll page in admin menu.
+After activating the plugin you can click on Settings link or navigate to Vatovec Scroll page in admin menu.
 There you can select if you want to have / activate scroll to top or scroll to bottom or both.
 After activating one or both options you will have another option, to show scroll on admin page.

 = How to uninstall the plugin? =